MicrosoftDocs/windows-dev-docs/hub/apps/develop/feeds/implement-feed-provider-cs.md

 ## Implement a class factory that will instantiate FeedProvider on request

-In order for the widget host to communicate with our feed provider, we must call [CoRegisterClassObject](/windows/win32/api/combaseapi/nf-combaseapi-coregisterclassobject).
+In order for the feed host to communicate with our feed provider, we must call [CoRegisterClassObject](/windows/win32/api/combaseapi/nf-combaseapi-coregisterclassobject).
 This function requires us to create an implementation of the [IClassFactory](/windows/win32/api/unknwn/nn-unknwn-iclassfactory) that will create a class object for our **FeedProvider** class.
 We will implement our class factory in a self-contained helper class.

 In Visual Studio, right-click the `ExampleFeedProvider` project in **Solution Explorer** and select **Add->Class**.
 In the **Add class** dialog, name the class "FactoryHelper" and click **Add**.

 Replace the contents of the FactoryHelper.cs file with the following code.
 This code defines the **IClassFactory** interface and implements it's two methods, [CreateInstance](/windows/win32/api/unknwn/nf-unknwn-iclassfactory-createinstance) and [LockServer](/windows/win32/api/unknwn/nf-unknwn-iclassfactory-lockserver).
-This code is typical boilerplate for implementing a class factory and is not specific to the functionality of a widget provider except that we indicate that the class object being created implements the **IFeedProvider** interface.
+This code is typical boilerplate for implementing a class factory and is not specific to the functionality of a feed provider except that we indicate that the class object being created implements the **IFeedProvider** interface.

 ```csharp
 // FactoryHelper.cs